ai-sage-software/automotive/README.md

 - Best practices for schema design and API governance
 - Tooling to validate, lint, transform, and generate artifacts
 - Documentation and diagrams to make complex automotive domains approachable
-- Legacy APIs that were developed before the STAR Domain Model wich utilizes a Domain Driven Design approach
+- Legacy APIs that were developed before the STAR Domain Model wich utilizes a Domain-Driven Design approach
 - Legacy artifacts derived from XML schemas to support backward compatibility and migration
 - 📘 New to Domain-Driven Design?
 See: [Domain-Driven Design 101](docs/arch/domain_driven_design_101.md)